 Regenerative Capacity of Liver

-The study of human liver anatomy also lets you know about the regenerative capacity of this organ.
-The majority of cells in the liver are hepatocytes.
-While, the remaining cell types are Kupffer cells, stellate cells, endothelial cells and bile ductular cells.
+Most cells in the liver are hepatocytes (around 60%).
+The remaining cell types are Kupffer cells, stellate cells, endothelial cells and bile ductular cells.

 Signs of Liver Disease

 Jaundice is the hallmark sign of liver disease.
-At the same time, it may be the most reliable marker of the severity of the disease.
+At the same time, it may be the most reliable marker of the severity of the condition.
 Typical symptoms of liver disease include:

 - Icterus (jaundice)

 - Discomfort or pain in the right upper abdomen

 - Intestinal bleeding